StackVista/stackstate-docs/setup/data-management/data_retention.md

 ## Resizing storage

 In most clusters it's possible to resize a persistent volume after it has been created and without interrupting the operation of applications at all.
-However this cannot be done by simply changing the configured storage size in the values.yaml of the StackState Helm chart.
+However this can't be done by simply changing the configured storage size in the values.yaml of the StackState Helm chart.
 Instead several steps are needed:

 1. Verify the used storage class can be resized
 2. Resize the volumes
 3. Update values.yaml and apply change (optional but recommended)

-To resize the volume we use the Victoria Metrics storage as an example and we assume StackState is installed in the `stackstate` namespace, deviating from this may result in slightly different names for the resources.
+The examples below use the VictoriaMetrics storage as an example.
+StackState is installed in the `stackstate` namespace.
 The volume is going to be resized to 500Gi.

 ### Verify the storage class supports resizing

 Use the following `kubectl` commands to get the storage class used and check that the `allowVolumeExpansion` is set to true.